RedHatInsights/yggdrasil-worker-package-manager/README.md

 `yggdrasil-worker-package-manager` is a simple package manager yggd worker.
-It knows how to install and remove packages, add, remove, enable and disable repositories, and does rudamentary detection of the host its running on to guess the package manager to use.
+It knows how to install and remove packages, add, remove, enable and disable repositories, and does rudimentary detection of the host it is running on to guess the package manager to use.
 It only installs packages that match one of the provided `allow-pattern` regular expressions.